 - You may think that the goal of Christianity is primarily to make you into a good person.

 - You consider yourself capable of determining and doing the right thing in most situations.
-You will probably admit that you also fail morally at times, but that what counts is that in the majority of cases you act satisfactorily or even well.
+You will probably admit that you also fail morally at times, but in the majority of cases you act satisfactorily or even well.
 After all, you say that no one is capable nor required to lead a perfect life.

 - You feel that living up to your own self-made set of moral standards makes you lead the life of a (generally) good person.